Food waste – and finding ways to reduce it – is a major priority for every player in the global supply chain. This blog explores the best approaches.

 Hitting your environmental targets

-High levels of food waste can create insurmountable obstacles for any food and drink business trying to meet their own environmental targets.
-In addition to voluntary aims and initiatives, many countries now require businesses of a certain size to both track and report on carbon footprint, and also set out a clear roadmap for improvement.
+High levels of food waste can create insurmountable obstacles for any food and drink business trying to meet its environmental targets.
+In addition to voluntary aims and initiatives, many countries now require businesses of a certain size to both track and report on their carbon footprint, and also set out a clear roadmap for improvement.
 Failing to address food waste within such plans would be a huge missed opportunity.

 Brand reputation

-So, what steps should food businesses be taking to reduce their food waste?
+What steps should food businesses be taking to reduce their food waste?

 1. Prioritise data-driven solutions

-Data-driven solutions are an important first step both when it comes to identifying the scale of food loss within the value chain and allowing managers to make the case for action to senior leadership.
+Data-driven solutions are an important first step to identifying the scale of food loss within the value chain and allowing managers to make the case for action to senior leadership.
+They help companies to identify hotspots, evaluate the efficacy of any existing policy measures, estimate the potential for material recovery and track progress towards internal or external targets.

 The integration of data-driven tools at a food processor or manufacturer, for example, can flag if a particular product is behind a disproportionate volume of food loss.
 This could trigger further investigation to identify the cause – be it surplus offcuts, short shelf-life or shortfalls in quality control – and allow businesses to make a targeted response toward food waste prevention.